Unit 2: EDA Modeling

 plot_scatter("fireplaces", "sale_price")

-# the warnings about lowess lines are here too
+# The warnings about lowess lines are here too

-# we suppressed them for the full code chunk because we understand all of them
+# We suppressed them for the full code chunk because we understand all of them

-# use #| warning: false at the top of the code chunk to do this
+# Use #| warning: false at the top of the code chunk to do this

 Correlations

 Convert any ordinal predictors to numeric, select() down to numeric variables, and plot all variable correlations with sale_price.
+What correlations stand out to you?

 data_trn |>